-This seminar will provide a timely opportunity for key stakeholders to discuss the implementation of reforms to Scotland’s planning framework and its potential impact on the delivery of infrastructure projects.
+This seminar will bring together policymakers with key stakeholders to discuss the implementation of reforms to Scotland’s planning framework and their potential impact on the delivery of infrastructure projects.

-Planned sessions will also examine the implications of policies aimed at aligning community and spatial planning.
-They will also discuss the extent to which the proposed reform of Local Development Plans and introduction of Local Place Plans are likely to have a genuine impact on the involvement of citizens in decisions about their local communities and how these policies might interact with the recommended expansion of Simplified Development Zones.
+Attendees will also examine the challenges for better aligning community and spatial planning - looking at the extent to which the proposed reform of Local Development Plans and the introduction of Local Place Plans are likely to have a significant impact on the involvement of citizens in decisions - and how these policies might interact with the recommended expansion of Simplified Development Zones.